govorunov/weight_calculator/README.md

     C,G,1000,994
     C,H,1000,1000

-Returns csv data representing weights of each base fund in each rot fund found.
-If end market value is provided 4th column will contain weighted returns.
+Returns csv data representing weights of each base fund in each root fund found.
+If end market values are provided, 4th column will contain weighted returns.
 Example or return data:

     A,D,0.167,2.222
     A,E,0.083,1.333